Editor’s note: We’re republishing our origin story, initially published in 2019, in celebration of five years of helping travelers.

-We’re celebrating Thrifty Traveler’s fourth birthday today, and in those four years, this site has grown from a passion project on the side of my old day job to a full-time team of eight and counting, helping thousands of travelers see the world for cheap.
+We’re celebrating Thrifty Traveler’s fifth birthday today, and in those five years, this site has grown from a passion project on the side of my old day job to a full-time team of eight and counting, helping thousands of travelers see the world for cheap.
 And it’s time I made a confession.

 This website is not the original Thrifty Traveler.
 And I am not the original Thrifty Traveler.